-Reporting should be more than a necessary evil: It’s an opportunity to connect with your Legal Department’s stakeholders and share critical information.
-This series will address the art and science of legal reporting by audience.
+Legal Department reporting should be more than a necessary evil: it’s an opportunity to connect with your Legal Department’s stakeholders and share critical information.
+This blog series addresses the art and science of legal reporting by audience.
 In short, who needs to know what?

 Legal reporting for your CEO and Board